ktokar06/RestApiEmployees/README.md

 # 📜 Java Project: RestApiEmployees
-The  RestApiEmployees project is a web application built using Java and the Spring Boot framework.
+The  RestApiEmployees project is a web application built using Java and the Spring Rest framework.
 Its primary purpose is to manage employee records efficiently.

 ## 📦 Installation